Acoustic Guitar amps are electrical devices that will help boost the weak signal of a sound.

 An innovative stereo amp.
-Though its small, it’s compact and who knows it has rich and natural tone coming from this thing?
+Though it’s small, it’s compact and who knows it has a rich and natural tone coming from this thing?

 It utilizes sophisticated digital signal processing to deliver great sound and tones, perfect for your next big event.

-It comes with two-channel design – guitar input and microphone line.
+It comes with a two-channel design – guitar input and microphone line.

 It has a 30-watt speaker enough to liven a club or a small concert hall.

 It has built-in Auto Anti-Feedback controls allowing maximum volume without any feedback.

 - Comes with different effects like reverb, delay, and many more

 - Can select reverb on vocals only, pretty substandard

 A very loud and punchy amp.
 It’s a very professional, compact, and promising guitar amp for all musicians out there.
 You really can’t ask for more with the AER Compact 60/3.